 If I volunteer, how often will I be called?

 We understand that, when you are on call, you can only be available when you are available.
 That’s why we always welcome new volunteers since we never know who will be available when our community’s next time of need will arise.
 We may go for a year or more without a mobilization, or we may find ourselves mobilizing twice in the span of a month—for an overnight, or for 2-3 days before a funeral.
 If you sign up, you will be asked to specify any limits on your availability, including how early and how late you can be called.
 You decide.

 What if I have young children at home?

 A significant number of our PSJC Hevra Kadisha volunteers are parents of young children, and take turns looking after their children during a mobilization.
 We have found that young children are respectfully curious about their parents’ involvement in this kind of effort.
 Encouraging their questions as part of a family dialogue helps to ensure that the values of caring for our own at death will be reclaimed and passed on to the next generation.

 I don’t think I can deal directly with the dead.
 Are there other ways I can help?

 Absolutely—and thanks for asking!
-One way you can stay connected and learn more, is to come and show your support at our annual Hevra Kadisha dinner and program, which is an opportunity for the community as a whole to eat, drink, and celebrate our caring community.
-Our 3rd annual Hevra Kadisha dinner in 2007 featured "Ways of Peace: A Jewish / Muslim Dialogue on Preparing the Dead for Burial."
-Our 5th annual Hevra Kadisha dinner in February 2009 drew nearly 60 participants to learn about the range of approaches to Jewish afterlife—and, the following morning, about the connection to Jewish "interlife" in our sacred burial fellowship work.
+One way you can stay connected and learn more is to come and show your support at our annual Hevra Kadisha dinner and program, which is an opportunity for the community as a whole to eat, drink, and celebrate our caring community.
+Our 3rd annual Hevra Kadisha dinner in 2007 featured "Ways of Peace: A Jewish/Muslim Dialogue on Preparing the Dead for Burial."
+Our 5th annual Hevra Kadisha dinner in February 2009 drew nearly 60 participants to learn about the range of approaches to the Jewish afterlife—and, the following morning, about the connection to Jewish "interlife" in our sacred burial fellowship work.